Top Careers for Sociology Majors

 Mental Health Counselor

-A mental health counselor is someone who helps people manage or overcome mental and emotional disorders and problems with their family and relationships.
+A mental health counselor helps people manage or overcome mental and emotional disorders and problems with their family and relationships.

 8. Probation Officer